akaron/kubeadm_aws/README.md

 By default it costs more than 5 US dollars per day.
-For test purpose, in the beginning you can use smaller machines (such as `t3a.small`), use only 1 worker node (see the `Autoscaling group` section below), and destroy the infrastructure when you don't need it (it takes about 10 minutes to start if no need to update the configurations).
+For test purpose, in the beginning you can use smaller machines (such as `t3a.small`), use only 1 worker node (see the `Auto Scaling groups` section below), and destroy the infrastructure when you don't need it (it takes about 10 minutes to start if no need to update the configurations).

 Tested on MacOS 10.15.x and Ubuntu 18.04.